Exploring QCD matter in extreme conditions with Machine Learning: Dense Matter Equation of State

 In the early works, although observations were limited, the Bayesian Inference of parametric EoSs anchored our basic understanding of dense nuclear matter.
 In Ref.~\cite{Steiner:2010fz}, Steiner et al. estimated eight parameters of EoSs in four energy density regimes from six NS masses and radii.
 The determined EoS and symmetry energy around the saturation density are ``soft'', leading to $R_{1.4M_{\odot}}=11-12$ km.
 The predicted EoS is ``stiff'' at higher densities, leading to a maximum mass of about $1.9-2.2 M_{\odot}$, consistent with the massive pulsar observation announced later~\cite{Demorest:2010bx}.
 In the following work~\cite{Steiner:2012xt}, the authors extended the data set to 8 NSs, and attempted to combine more constraints from both HICs and quantum MC calculations at relatively low densities.
 In Figure~\ref{fig:4:mrobs}, \:Ozel and Freire summarized NS observations can be used in Bayesian techniques at that time~\cite{Ozel:2016oaf}.

-Since 2017, GW observations have been playing a profound role in the study of dense matter EoSs~\cite{LIGOScientific:2017vwq, LIGOScientific:2018cki, LIGOScientific:2018mvr, LIGOScientific:2020aai, LIGOScientific:2020ibl, LIGOScientific:2021qlt, Bogdanov:2022faf}.
-In Bayesian Inference, the measurements can be conveniently considered after marginalizing with multiple-source observations.
-They will be discussed in the next section.
-Moreover, the massive mass NSs (PSR J1614-2230~\cite{2010Natur.467.1081D}, PSR J0348+0432~\cite{2013Sci...340..448A}, and PSR J0740+6620~\cite{2020NatAs...4...72C}) set a baseline in inference when marginalizing over the mass measurement by taking into account the measurement uncertainty.
-The measurements of the NS moment of inertia, e.g., PSR J0737-3039~\cite{Landry:2018jyg, Miao:2021gmf} can also serve as a constraint in inference.
-Because mass and radius are jointly determined by the inner matter EoSs of NSs, more accurate $M$-$R$ measurements can provide more precise constraints in inference.
-The NASA X-ray timing mission (NICER) which is currently in operation, has produced $R$ and $M$ measurements of a few of the radio millisecond pulsars that produce thermal radiation (J0030+0451~\cite{Miller:2019cac, Riley:2019yda}, J0740+6620~\cite{Miller:2021qha, Riley:2021pdl}).
+Since 2017, GW observations have played a profound role in the study of dense matter EoSs~\cite{LIGOScientific:2017vwq, LIGOScientific:2018cki, LIGOScientific:2018mvr, LIGOScientific:2020aai, LIGOScientific:2020ibl, LIGOScientific:2021qlt, Bogdanov:2022faf}.
+In Bayesian inference, the measurements can be conveniently considered after marginalization with multi-source observations.
+They are discussed in the next section.
+In addition, the massive mass NSs (PSR J1614-2230~\cite{Demorest:2010bx}, PSR J0348+0432~\cite{2013Sci...340..448A}, and PSR J0740+6620~\cite{NANOGrav:2019jur}) set a baseline in inference when marginalizing over the mass measurement by considering the measurement uncertainty.
+The measurements of the NS moment of inertia, e.g. PSR J0737-3039~\cite{Landry:2018jyg, Miao:2021gmf}, can also serve as a constraint in inference.
+Since mass and radius are jointly determined by the inner matter EoSs of NSs, more accurate $M$-$R$ measurements can provide more precise constraints in inference.
+NASA's X-ray timing mission (NICER), which is currently in operation, has made $R$ and $M$ measurements of some of the radio millisecond pulsars that produce thermal radiation (J0030+0451~\cite{Miller:2019cac, Riley:2019yda}, J0740+6620~\cite{Miller:2021qha, Riley:2021pdl}).

 Besides these observations, for improving the inference, another recent development is the application of machine learning in representing EoSs.
 For instance, Gaussian process is a non-parametric method~\cite{Landry:2018prl,Essick:2019ldf} can be used to represent the auxiliary variable $\phi$ at each pressure $p$ as a multivariate normal distribution, $\phi\sim\mathcal{N}(\mu(p_i),K(p_i,p_j))$, where $K$ is a kernel function for approximating the covariance.
 In priors composed of seven well-established EoS models, the GP process is implemented to estimate the posterior $P(\text{EoS}|\text{data})$ using the Markov Chain Monte Carlo (MCMC) algorithm.
 The alternative method introduced in Ref.~\cite{Han:2021kjx} is a shallow neural network representation of EoS that can also handle uncertainties from observations with MCMC while preserving flexibility.
 To alleviate the difficulty of sampling in a high dimensional space of parameters, the authors develop a variational auto-encoder(VAE) assisted framework for reducing the number of parameters in representing EoS~\cite{Han:2022sxt}.